Oops, I blinked.

 My wife Brenda is in the middle.
 She loved me when I was drunk and lost, and she now loves me sober and found.
 I don’t know how she could love both.
 Oh wait: that’s what Jesus does.
 I learn about grace from her every day.

-The Nester (right) is our first daughter.
+Myquillyn, (The Nester, right) is our first daughter.
 As a kid she was always moving Barbie furniture around and now she’s always moving her real furniture.
 She says it doesn’t have to be perfect to be beautiful, and she’s right.
 Her book is called It Doesn’t Have to Be Beautiful (go figure).
 You can meet her at Nesting Place.

 Emily (left) is our second first daughter.
 As a kid she journaled – STACKS of pages.
 Now she writes books about living with peace and grace.
 She’s written Grace for the Good Girl, Graceful, Million Little Ways, and Simply Tuesday.
 You can meet her at Chatting at the Sky.